zedif/julia-introduction/episodes/04-generic-functions.md

 can have default values as well.
 Keyword parameters are not involved in method dispatch.

-Another, less common feature, is restructuring for tuple parameters:
+Another, less common feature, is destructuring for tuple parameters:

 ```julia
 > destructured((a, b)) = a + b